wobbba/InternetDarkMode/README.md

 As long as I haven't added a LICENSE file, be sure that I agree to all non-commercial uses of my code.

 Also if you want to help in the development, please do.
 I've never managed a public project before but I'm sure we can figure it out if there should be interest.

+### Development

+Firefox needs to be restarted for it to reread userContent.css and this project is best not saved in the profiles folder.
+Therefore the file can be edited here and is automatically copied to the required destination while `copyUserContent.bat` is running (on Windows).

+To restart Firefox, you can run `restartFF.bat` (on Windows).